Danila-Pechenev/InstructionAnalysisFramework/README.md

 of each file.
 If the attempt is successful, that is, the file contains the code, the path to the file and the number of all instructions found in it are recorded in a csv table, which is the result of the script.
 Program parameters determine which files script goes through.
-You can get acquainted with them as follows:
+One can get acquainted with them as follows:
 ```bash
 (venv) [...]$ python data_collection/data_collection.py --help
 ```